 Locked in a proxy tussle with activist investor Velan Capital, Progenics Pharmaceuticals danced a sidestep, inking a merger deal with another company rather than negotiate with its board challengers.
 But now, Velan says it's not giving up the fight—and the proposed merger has joined its list of grievances.

-In a letter to shareholders Tuesday, Velan blasted Progenics’ agreement last week to merge with Lantheus Therapeutics at a 21.5% premium on Progenics share price.
+In a letter to shareholders Tuesday, Velan blasted Progenics’ agreement last week to merge with Lantheus Medical Imaging at a 21.5% premium on Progenics share price.

 After what Velan called “a misguided attempt to seek out the nearest exit,” the firm called for five of its nominees to replace three members of Progenics’ board: CEO Mark Baker, David Scheinberg and Nicole Williams.

 “Given this Board’s troubling track record, this latest maneuver, while deeply concerning, is not surprising and only solidifies our belief that wholesale Board and leadership change at Progenics is urgently required,” Velan said in its letter.

 Velan initially proposed its five nominees in September after a Progenics annual shareholder meeting in July showed cracks in the drugmaker’s leadership team.
 Stockholders voted down two board members: Chairman Peter Crowley and Michael Kishbauch, then-chairman of the nominating and corporate governance committee.